rbb-dev/open-webui-extensions-auto-mem/filters/auto_memory.md

 1. Make sure your Open WebUI is version `0.5.0` or newer
 2. Click on _GET_ to add the extension to your Open WebUI deployment
-3. Configure API keys and model (see below)
+3. Configure Task Model settings (see below)

 ---